-The history of graphic design suggests that the introduction of new tools in people's workflow might promote new creative paths.
+The introduction of new tools in people's workflow may promote new creative paths.
 This article discusses the impact of computational tools on performing creative tasks.
-We conducted semi-structured interviews with twelve professionals working on graphic design, data science, computer art, music and data visualisation.
-The results suggest scenarios in which it may be worth, or not, investing in developing creativity-enhancing tools.
+The study was conducted by a set of semi-structured interviews made to twelve professionals working on graphic design, data science, computer art, music and data visualisation.
+The results suggest scenarios in which it may be worth investing in the development of creativity-enhancing tools, as well as scenarios where such endeavour is not promising.